aspose-slides/Aspose.Slides-Products/slides/en/net/parser/ppt/_index.md

 ---
-title: Extract text and images from PPT document via .NET
+title: Extract text and images from PPT document using .NET
 weight: 70
 url: /net/parser/ppt/
 description: C# source code to extract text and images from PPT file on .NET Framework, .NET Core, Windows Azure, Mono or Xamarin Platforms.